 One major disadvantage of social media is the need to be concise and exciting.
 If you are trying to reach a wide audience, not everyone is going to be immediately drawn into your post from the title of your published paper.
 You need to have excellent communication skills and be able to stand out in a world of information overload.

 You also have to be open to negative feedback and opinions.
 Social media is a platform where people express their true selves and views.
 It is much easier for someone to argue about something on social media compared to a live discussion.
-While feedback is mostly helpful in research, if your work is controversial, you need to expect some push back that is not constructive.
+While feedback is most helpful in research, if your work is controversial, you need to expect some pushback that is not constructive.

 More and more institutions are using social media metrics and portfolios to determine the success of a researcher.
 It is time for the world of scientific research in academia to join the world of social media and share the excitement of what is being worked on.
 The world is constantly changing, academia should be as well.